Software Engineering for Self-Adaptive Robotics: A Research Agenda: Related Works

 \section{Related Works}

 Several efforts have been made to outline future roadmaps for robotics software engineering. \citet{garcia2020robotics} presented research challenges and future directions based on an empirical evaluation with industry practitioners from the service robotics domain.
 The main differences are: (i) our work is more comprehensive without targeting any specific robotics domain, and (ii) our focus is on self-adaptive robotics. \citet{goues2024software} presented a roadmap for robotics software engineering based on a discussion with experts from industry and academia.
-Our work differs in that it focuses specifically on self-adaptive robotics, presenting a roadmap based on a detailed review of state-of-the-art research across key phases of the software engineering lifecycle, while also covering enabling technologies such as quantum computing that require further attention.
+Our work differs in that it focuses specifically on self-adaptive robotics and presents a roadmap based on a detailed review of state-of-the-art research across key phases of the software engineering lifecycle.

 For self-adaptive systems, \citet{de2013software} outlined a roadmap for their software development lifecycle. \citet{weyns2023towards} presented challenges and future directions for uncertainty in self-adaptive systems.
 Recently, \citet{li2024exploring} surveyed the research potential and challenges of large language models for self-adaptive systems.
-Although these works generally cover self-adaptive systems, we mainly focus on self-adaptive robots. \citet{brugali2024future} outlined open challenges and future directions covering four aspects of robotic software engineering, focusing on four key areas: domain expertise and architecture, verification and validation, prototype-to-product transition, and trustworthiness.
-Our work differs in several key aspects: (i) it focuses on current challenges and future opportunities specific to self-adaptive robotics, (ii) structures the roadmap across software engineering phases, spanning from requirements to operations, (iii) provides a detailed analysis of enabling technologies like digital twins, and (iv) examines critical quality aspects essential for self-adaptive robotics.
+Although these works generally cover self-adaptive systems, we mainly focus on self-adaptive robots. \citet{brugali2024future} outlined open challenges and future directions across four aspects of robotic software engineering: domain expertise and architecture, verification and validation, prototype-to-product transition, and trustworthiness.
+Our work differs in several key aspects: (i) it focuses on current challenges and future opportunities specific to self-adaptive robotics, (ii) structures the roadmap across software engineering phases, spanning from requirements to operations, (iii) provides a detailed analysis of enabling technologies like DTs, and (iv) examines critical quality aspects essential for self-adaptive robotics.